chaoticgd/wrench/docs/collision_recovery.md

 ### Merge Distance

 Two vertices that are closer together than the merge distance will be treated as the same vertex.
-This is correct for quantization artifacts introduced by how the game stores the world-space collision meshes.
+This is to correct for quantization artifacts introduced by how the game stores the world-space collision meshes.

 ### Reject Faces Outside BB